core-wg/resource-directory/draft-ietf-core-resource-directory.md

 {: #fig-hierarchy title='The resource directory information hierarchy.' align="left"}

+A Registrant-EP MAY keep concurrent registrations to more than one RD at the same time.
+Those registrations are independent of each other.

+That case is not expected to be implemented in typical Registrant-EP implementations.
+The EP would need to be explicitly configured to do so, either by having multiple discovery mechanisms or addresses configured (which are not merely fallbacks to each other), or by having several sets of registration data to register with (eg. multiple endpoint names).

 ## RD Content Model {#ER-model}

 The Entity-Relationship (ER) models shown in {{fig-ER-WKC}} and {{fig-ER-RD}} model the contents of /.well-known/core and the resource directory respectively, with entity-relationship diagrams [ER][].
 Entities (rectangles) are used for concepts that exist independently.
 Attributes (ovals) are used for concepts that exist only in connection with a related entity.
 Relations (diamonds) give a semantic meaning to the relation between entities.
 Numbers specify the cardinality of the relations.